mboussaa/docker-flame-graphs/README.md

 jmeter -n -t petclinic_test_plan.jmx -l out/jtllog.csv -j out/jmeterrun.log
 ```
 ## 4- Profile and generate Flame Graphs
+**NB:** Before start profiling, you might modify the time for which the recording will last.
+By default, `PERF_RECORD_SECONDS=60`.
+You might change this value in `docker-perf-java-record-stack` file.
+Approximately, JMeter tests run for 10 minutes so you can change it to 600 (in seconds) which corresponds to the time needed to profile stacktraces triggered by all tests.
 ```
 cd bin
 ./docker-perf-top `CONTAINER_ID` `JAVA_ID`